 Looking toward the future

 One of the immediate goals of the Center for Whale Research is to generate operating security for the organization.
 An essential aspect of this is financial planning.
-It includes fundraising in the areas of membership and donation, self-driven fundraising efforts for CWR by caring individuals and businesses, product sale donations, legacy giving, and the donation of securities.
+It includes fundraising in the areas of membership and donation, and self-driven fundraising efforts for CWR by caring individuals, businesses and product sale donations.
 Achieving our financial goals will ensure that CWR is around to study and advocate the Southern Resident orcas for at least another forty-four years.

 Here's one way that you can help toward our goal of increasing membership.
 If you know someone you think would like to learn more about the Southern Resident orcas, send them the link to this page via email.
 We hope that they will read, learn, and decide to be like you and support our recovery efforts on behalf of the local orcas.